Mihai-Portfolio/osTicket-prereqs/README.md

 </p>
 <p>
-Use the following link to download the all the prerequisits - https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6.
-Once they are all downloaded, Install PHPManagerforIIS_V1.5.0.msi, followed by rewrite_amd64_en-US.msi.
-After both are installed, created a folder in the C: Drive and name it PHP.
+Use the following link to download the prerequisits - https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6.
+Once downloaded, Install PHPManagerforIIS_V1.5.0.msi, followed by rewrite_amd64_en-US.msi.
+After both are installed, created a folder in the (C:) Drive and name it PHP.
 </p>
 <br />